8 Documentation

 - Item value codes for categorical items

-- If your items come from an existing scale, does your value coding (the numeric values assigned to response options) align with the coding laid out in the scale documentation?
+- If your items come from an existing scale, does your value coding (the numeric values assigned to your categorical response options) align with the coding laid out in the scale documentation?

 - If your items do not come from an existing scale, does your value coding align with the requirements in your style guide?